 The Company determines if an arrangement is a lease at inception.
 Operating leases are included in operating lease right-of-use ("ROU") assets and operating lease liabilities (current and non-current) on the consolidated balance sheets.
 Operating lease ROU assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments as of the commencement date.
 Since most lease agreements do not provide an implicit rate, the Company uses its incremental borrowing rate as of the commencement date in estimating the present value of future payments.
-The operating lease ROU asset is based on the present value of future lease payments and excludes impacts from lease incentives and initial costs incurred to obtain the lease.
+The operating lease ROU asset is based on the present value of future lease payments and includes impacts from lease incentives and initial costs incurred to obtain the lease.
 Lease terms, for the purposes of determining each lease's present value, include options to extend or terminate the lease if it is reasonably certain and economically reasonable that the Company will exercise that option.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.

 The Company uses leases to obtain use of a variety of different resources, including those for the use of facilities or equipment.
 These agreements may contain both lease and non-lease components, which are generally accounted for separately.
-For equipment leases (including copier leases), the Company accounts for the lease component, as well as insignificant non-lease components, as a single lease.
+For equipment leases (including copier leases), the Company accounts for the lease component, as well as insignificant non-lease components, as a single lease component and does not recognize ROU assets and liabilities for leases with a term not greater than twelve months.